 I hope these reasons for taking some time out minus the guilt will help you to prioritize a day or weekend for yourself so that everyone in your family can also benefit.

-A Mums’ mini-retreat is the perfect opportunity for you to start giving back to yourself through relaxation, connection, laughter and learning.
+A Mums’ Retreat is the perfect opportunity for you to start giving back to yourself through relaxation, connection, laughter and learning.
 It’s not just about the weekend of the retreat, it’s about developing new skills and habits that are making your life easier and more enjoyable.
-The 2020 Mums’ Mini-Retreat is open.
 Click HERE to find out more.

 Missed a post?
 You can check out my other Simply Happy blog posts like my ‘Get your family organised with a command centre’ HERE.